lucaslopez25/cotacao-bot-telegram/README.md

 # cotacao-bot-telegram
-Telegram Bot that (currently only) connects to a currency exchange API and shows time.
+PORTUGUESE (PT-BR) ONLY
+Simple bot that can show currency exchange rates and time (based on tz 'America/Bahia')

 Libraries:
 pyTelegramBotAPI (3.8.1)